seductivegeese/new-grad-guide/README.md

 RBC offers a US credit card that will take into account your Canadian credit.
 It will be reported to American credit agencies and can help you avoid having to get a secured card.

 TD Canada Trust does as well, through your US subsidary TD Bank, but you need to have residence on the east coast of the US as TD only operates there.
-You'll need to fill out [this form](https://www.tdbank.com/exc/pdf/Foreign-National-Application.pdf) and fax it in, though.
+If you aren't on the East Coast, you'll need to fill out [this form](https://www.tdbank.com/exc/pdf/Foreign-National-Application.pdf) and fax it in, though.

 Try keeping your monthly credit card balance below 30% of your limit (by either lowering spending or increasing your limit, also pay off parts of your spending before a statement release) -- they use this as a factor when calculating your credit score.
 Don't worry if it goes over 30% in one month as your score only takes into account your most recent reported balance.